 Surveys show China manufacturing rose in October

 (AP) BEIJING - Two measures of China’s manufacturing improved in October in a possible sign of economic recovery.

-HSBC Corp.’s purchasing managers index fell to 50.4 from March’s 51.6 on a 100-point scale on which numbers above 50 show an expansion in activity.
+HSBC Corp. said Friday its monthly purchasing managers’ index showed its best improvement in seven months, rising to 50.9 from September’s 50.2 on a 100-point scale on which numbers above 50 show expansion.

 (Copyright 2013 by The Associated Press.
 All Rights Reserved.)